 Hunting and Shooting has historically been the largest contributor to our sales.
 Hunting and Shooting department products are generally sold at significantly higher price points than other merchandise, but often have lower margin percentages.
-Camping is our second largest department, and we believe family-oriented camping equipment in particular is a product category with high growth opportunity.
-We view Apparel sales as an important opportunity, given its high gross margins and appeal to a broad, growing demographic.
+Fishing is our third largest category and we experienced sales growth in Fishing during fiscal year 2024.
+We believe Fishing, with its higher gross margins and appeal to a broad, growing demographic, represents one of our greatest areas of opportunity for growth.